cmRingmaker/WEB_Template/theme-toggle/README.md

 **color-scheme**
 - [(see JS)](#javascript) On first visit, checkbox is set to `indeterminate` - neither true or false.
 This allows for initial load to respect system settings.
-- If checkbox is `false` and not set to `indeterminate`, set to light theme.
+- If checkbox is `True` and not set to `indeterminate`, set to Light Theme.
-- If checkbox is `true`, set to dark theme.
+- If checkbox is `False`, set to Dark Theme.

 **THEME**
 - Utilizing CSS nesting, everything within theme is contained so caring about specificity of selectors isn't as mandatory.